 3.1 - ON-TRACK FOR 2025 PARKING AUTHORITY, SEPTA, OTIS Develop a digital curbside management system to reduce unsafe behaviors like illegal parking/loading in the bike or bus lane, double parking/loading.
 SMART grant awarded to support the Smart Loading Zone pilot program and RFP released by Smart Cities team.
 3.2 - COMPLETED & MONITORING PENNDOT Continue to report analysis of annual PennDOT crash data and identify ways to expedite the release of crash data on an ongoing basis 2022 crash data shared in this report.
-3.3 - COMPLETED & MONITORING отіѕ 3.3 - COMPLETED & MONITORING Continue to report monthly City crash data in a publicly accessible database.
-OTIS The Philadelphia Police Department's Crash Investigation Division continues to make fatal crash data available each month on OpenDataPhilly.
-Continue to report monthly City crash data in a publicly The Philadelphia Police Department's Crash Investigation Division continues to make fatal crash
+3.3 - COMPLETED & MONITORING OTIS Continue to report monthly City crash data in a publicly accessible database.
+The Philadelphia Police Department's Crash Investigation Division continues to make fatal crash data available each month on OpenDataPhilly.
+3.4 - STARTED OTIS Develop an interactive, user-friendly, web-based application using standardized metrics for internal and This project has not advanced, but staffing is now in place to advance this in FY24.

-APPENDIX: GRANT AWARDS
+APPENDIX: GRANTAWARDS